Injection Molding with Delrin®

-At Stack Plastics we specialize in the use of Delrin® for the manufacturing of plastic parts and materials.
+At Springboard we specialize in the use of Delrin® for the manufacturing of plastic parts and materials.
 Since Delrin® is a homopolymer variation of polyoxymethylene (POM), Delrin® is often used in place of acetal plastic injection molding material.

 Delrin® Polyoxymethylene (POM) Injection Molding Features

 Delrin® maintains many beneficial features that make it a very valuable material for injection molding and extrusion applications.
 Some of the features that separates manufactured Delrin® plastic parts from other materials, includes:

 - Endures fatigue

 - Excellent resistance to solvents, chemicals, moisture & gasoline